Consensys/doc.tessera/docs/Concepts/Multitenancy.md

 ## Use Besu multi-tenancy

-To use Besu multi-tenancy, you must [create a privacy-enabled network](https://besu.hyperledger.org/en/stable/Tutorials/Privacy/Configuring-Privacy/).
+To use Besu multi-tenancy, you must use a Besu version earlier than 25.1.0, and [create a privacy-enabled network](https://besu.hyperledger.org/en/stable/Tutorials/Privacy/Configuring-Privacy/).

 Configure multi-tenant Besu and Tessera nodes according to the [Besu multi-tenancy configuration tutorial](https://besu.hyperledger.org/en/stable/Tutorials/Privacy/Configuring-Multi-Tenancy/).